-This language video lesson is designed for 3-6-year-old children.
-It guides the children with different sounds the phoneme ch produces and how it is used to form different words.
+This language lesson is designed for 4 to 6-year-old children.
+It guides the children with distinct sounds the phoneme ch produces and how it is used to form different words.

 What are Phonemes?